Borneo F.C. Samarinda: History

 Borneo Samarinda was formed by former Putra Samarinda supporters who were dissatisfied with their team's lack of achievements.
-PT Nahusam Pratama Indonesia bought Perseba Super Bangkalan on 7 March 2014, which gave them direct license to compete in the 2014 Liga Indonesia Premier Division, and changed the name to Pusamania Borneo Football Club.
+PT Nahusam Pratama Indonesia bought Perseba Super Bangkalan on 7 March 2014, which gave them direct license to compete in the 2014 Liga Indonesia Premier Division, and changed their name to Pusamania Borneo Football Club.

 After beating PSGC Ciamis on penalties in the 2014 Liga Indonesia Premier Division semi-final, they were promoted to the Indonesia Super League.
-On 27 November 2014, Borneo FC won their first title by becoming champion of the 2014 Liga Indonesia Premier Division after beating Persiwa Wamena 2–1 in the final.
+On 27 November 2014, Borneo won their first title by becoming champion of the 2014 Liga Indonesia Premier Division after beating Persiwa Wamena 2–1 in the final.

+Borneo Samarinda went on the become the 2023–24 Liga 1 league champions.

 Borneo Samarinda competed in the 2024–25 ASEAN Club Championship which is their first official participation in international tournament.
 The club was then drawn in a group alongside Thai club Buriram United, Singaporean club Lion City Sailors, Malaysian club Kuala Lumpur City, Philippines club Kaya—Iloilo and Vietnamese club Công An Hà Nội.
 On 22 August 2024, Borneo Samarinda won 3–0 against Lion City Sailors at home.

-Club culture
+Borneo Samarinda then finished the 2025–26 Indonesia Super League as runners-up which saw the club qualified to the 2026–27 AFC Challenge League group stage.

+Team image

 Supporters

 Borneo Samarinda's supporters are called Pusamania.